There’s a unique doctrine to the Seventh Day Adventist church that other Christian denominations and groups don’t share.

 2. The Orange ‘When’ Question

-This is the timing of this judgement, which is usually assumed to be on a one-on-one basis with Christ after we die for us to hear those encouraging words “good and faithful servant” before spending eternity with Christ in heaven.
+This is the timing of this judgment, which is usually assumed to be on a one-on-one basis with Christ after we die for us to hear those encouraging words “good and faithful servant” before spending eternity with Christ in heaven.

 “I beheld till the thrones were cast down, and the Ancient of days did sit, whose garment was white as snow, and the hair of his head like the pure wool: his throne was like the fiery flame, and his wheels as burning fire.
 A fiery stream issued and came forth from before him: thousand thousands ministered unto him, and ten thousand times ten thousand stood before him: the judgment was set, and the books were opened…I saw in the night visions, and, behold, one like the Son of man came with the clouds of heaven, and came to the Ancient of days, and they brought him near before him.
 And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.” – Daniel 7:9-10 & 13-14